etpedror/TickMe/README.md

 # TickMe
-A sample ASP.NET Core application to sell tickets that serves as a base for a Containers Workshop
+A sample ASP.NET Core application to sell tickets that serves as a base for a Containers Workshop.
+This is the first part of the tutorial.
+You can find the second part [here](https://github.com/etpedror/TickMeMicroservices), and the final one [here](https://github.com/etpedror/TickMeContainers)
 ## OVERVIEW
 TickMe is a ticket selling website that is growing in popularity.
 While the current monolithic application still works, to cope with higher loads in an efficient manner, it was decided to go for a microservices architecture and to use containers.
 ## INITIAL SETUP